Fort Stark in New Castle NH.

 The Ugly: |

-would respect New Hampshire's history a little more. :(
+should respect New Hampshire's history a little more.
+Please

 |